-- A position or job title alone doesn't mean a person has control - it depends on how much practical control they can exercise by themselves.
-Conversely, changing a person's position title to imply a lower level of control won't remove control. - Individuals on boards, committees of management or similar governance structures, or individuals who hold high level executive positions such as a CEO, usually don't have the level of control that meets the definition.
+- A position or job title alone doesn't necessarily mean a person has control - it depends on how much practical control they can exercise by themselves.
+Conversely, changing a person's position title to imply a lower level of control won't change whether they have control or not. - Individuals on boards, committees of management or similar governance structures, or individuals who hold high level executive positions such as a CEO, usually don't have the level of control that meets the definition.
 They may have voting rights or contribute to decisions, but they usually can't make decisions entirely on their own. - In corporate environments where there are shareholders, control is usually obtained through majority share ownership.
-Control means a person or entity can make major decisions in their own right, for example, appointing or removing directors. - Other than through a majority shareholding, there may be other ways a person or organisation has control.
+Control would mean a person or entity can make major decisions in their own right, for example, about things like appointing or removing directors. - Other than through a majority shareholding, there may be other ways a person or organisation has control.
+For example: - having rights to company profits rather than a majority of shares or - having agreements in place between shareholders to be able to exert a level of control or exercise proxy rights.